RagnarB83/ash-documentation/docs/surfacescan.rst

-If a surface scan has already been performed, it's possible to use the created XYZ-files and calculate single-point energies or optimizations for each surfacepoint with any level of theory.

 We can use the **calc_surface_fromXYZ** function to read in previous XYZ-files (named like this: RC1_2.0-RC2_180.0.xyz for a 2D scan and like this: RC1_2.0.xyz for a 1D scan).
 These files should have been created from **calc_surface** already (present in surface_xyzfiles results directory).